stleary/JSON-java/README.md

 # Overview

-[JSON](http://www.JSON.org/) is a light-weight language independent data interchange format.
+[JSON](http://www.JSON.org/) is a light-weight language-independent data interchange format.

 The JSON-Java package is a reference implementation that demonstrates how to parse JSON documents into Java objects and how to generate new JSON documents from the Java classes.